Penang, Malaysia Takes Delicious to a New Standard

 We also discovered other dishes less-known to tourists, and which quickly became part of our daily Penang diet, such as Teh Halia (hot spicy ginger milk tea), and Tody (homemade coconut wine), which bought us coming back for more during our daily walking routine to taste more and more delights.
 There are so many little hidden-away gems to eat at, and most are very good.

-You’ll find that most of the colorful sections of Georgetown overlap, but Little India is really a place of its own.
-Strolling through its streets is pure Penang delight but make time to sit down and have some Teh-Halia, a milk tea with spiked spicy fresh ginger.
-If you like it extra spicy, then say you want Teh-Halia kgow.
 Listen to the Indian music carried over loud speakers.
-You will smell spices in each street, different from the next street.
+When eating in Penang you will smell spices in each street, different from the next street.
 Roti is always hot, since it is made-to-order, with extra toppings such as onions, eggs, bananas.
 Then top it with free curry, as much as you want.
 A plate of roti will cost no less than $1 USD.

 If You Go: